Church of the Holy Trinity v. United States: Analysis

+Subsequent developments

 The decision is frequently cited for its articulation of how courts may consider legislative intent when interpreting statutes.
 For example, in United Steelworkers of America v.
 Weber, 443 U.S. 193 (1979), in which the Supreme Court held that the prohibitions against racial discrimination in Title VII of the Civil Rights Act of 1964 did not bar all affirmative action programs by private employers which favored racial minorities, the Supreme Court quoted, as part of its analysis, Holy Trinitys principle of statutory interpretation that "[i]t is a 'familiar rule, that a thing may be within the letter of the statute and yet not within the statute, because not within its spirit, nor within the intention of its makers.
 Weber, 443 U.S. at 201, quoting Holy Trinity, 143 U.S. at 459.
 The Weber Court said that the language of Title VII "must therefore be read against the background of the legislative history of Title VII and the historical context from which the Act arose".
 Id.

 Justice Antonin Scalia later criticized Holy Trinity as a leading example of courts privileging perceived legislative intent over statutory text, a practice he viewed as contrary to textualist principles.
 The textualist position holds that courts should follow the text of a law rather than attempt to read exceptions into the law in accordance with the legislative intent.
 Scalia described the case’s interpretive approach as "an invitation to judicial lawmaking."

 In Public Citizen v.
 Department of Justice, 491 U.S. 440 (1989), Justice Anthony Kennedy, joined by Chief Justice William Rehnquist and Justice Sandra Day O'Connor, rejected reliance on Holy Trinity-style intent analysis, writing:

 The central support for the Court's ultimate conclusion that Congress did not intend the law to cover Christian ministers is its lengthy review of the "unofficial declarations to the mass of organic utterances that this is a Christian nation", and which were taken to prove that it could not "be believed that a Congress of the United States intended to make it a misdemeanor for a church of this country to contract for the services of a Christian minister residing in another nation".
 I should think the potential of this doctrine to allow judges to substitute their personal predilections for the will of the Congress is so self-evident from the case which spawned it as to require no further discussion of its susceptibility to abuse.